Hedgehog in the Fog: Legacy

 An English dub of the film was made for Channel 4 in the United Kingdom for Christmas in 1998.
-A few changes were made, with strawberry jam replacing raspberry jam.

 Hedgehog in the Fog was ranked in a poll at the 2003 Laputa Animation Festival where 140 animators from around the world voted for the best animated films of all time.

-Hayao Miyazaki, acclaimed animator of Studio Ghibli, stated that he drew his inspiration from many animators including Yuri Norstein (a framed portrait of the owl from the film is included at the Ghibli Museum).
+Hayao Miyazaki, animator of Studio Ghibli, stated that he drew his inspiration from many animators including Yuri Norstein (a framed portrait of the owl from the film is included at the Ghibli Museum).

-Since January 2009, the main character (the Hedgehog) from the film has a statue in the city center of Kyiv, the capital of Ukraine.
+Until 2025, the main character (the Hedgehog) from the film had a statue in the city center of Kyiv, the capital of Ukraine, built in January 2009.

 The film was spoofed in the third episode of the eighth season of the animated comedy series Family Guy, "Spies Reminiscent of Us", in 2009.

 The opening ceremonies for the 2014 Winter Olympics referenced this work, mentioning it in a list of signature Russian accomplishments and artists, including Fyodor Dostoevsky, Leo Tolstoy, and Sputnik.

-The series Kikoriki has an episode called Chiko in the Fog, reminiscent of Nornstein's cartoon in its composition and style.

-The 16th episode of Pokémon the Series: Sun & Moon – Ultra Legends, "Memories in the Mist!" is inspired by this work.

-The Cartoon Network Studios' series Summer Camp Island has an episode called "Pepper and the Fog", which is a tribute to the film.